raulpe7eira/wabanex/README.md

 # Wabanex API

-This repository is the code corresponding to the [nlw#6 - trilha elixir](https://nextlevelweek.com/) lab.
+This repository is the code corresponding to the [nlw#6 - trilha elixir](https://nextlevelweek.com/) lab by Rafael Camarda.

 > The project simulates a Gym Training management API that allows to register trainings and exercises with GraphQL.